agilepro/epiconsciousness/docs/Ethics/Morality/what-is-good.md

 This might be something that is shown to be good for you, and good for your tribe, but is it really _good_ in the moral sense?  _What if you or your tribe are actually bad and it would be a good thing to wipe you out._

 This argument is appealing to the mystery of morality, the idea that an action can only be moral if the action was commanded by a superior being.
 It is also a dismissal of the idea that an action can actually be moral in itself and because of its consequences.
-This debate was argued by Socrates in Euthephro which presents a dilemma: either there are moral truths that transcend even God, or else moral value are arbitrary and simply picked by God.
+This debate was argued by Socrates in Euthyphro which presents a dilemma: either there are moral truths that transcend even God, or else moral value are arbitrary and simply picked by God.
 You can't have it both ways.

 To think that moral value of something is arbitrary and simply picked by omniscient god means that moral values are not real, but only arbitrary.
 Some believers might decide that is more comfortable to them, but we need not believe in the arbitrary moral maker.
 There are good ways that the actions produce good results as a consequence -- on average across many people and in the appropriate situations.
 The moral value of such actions are not arbitrary.
 There exist moral truths, and the next chapter goes into detail on how these exist and how they come about.

+## Moral Propositions don't Matter

+Some people like to frame the moral debate in terms of propositions (statements that something is good or not) and whether those statements are true or false.

+This is a dead end, because a proposition can be never be complete.
+You can saying "lying is bad" but that can never be completely true or completely false because it does not include the context, nor does the work "lying" clearly define a specific set of actions.
+Until you actually lie, in a specific context, and in whatever way you do it, you can never be certain it will be good or bad.

+Avoiding stating the meta-ethics in this way avoids a lot of problems.
+For example the moral nihilists (a.k.a. error theorists) claim that no moral statement can ever be made, because those statements are actually about imperative commands, wishes, or desires, and not about the morality of the situation.

+A phrase of any sort will never be a complete description of any situation, and thus we can't just the description, we can only judge an actual act in a particular context.
+The moral rules are approximations which are simplifications that are useful, but they are not themselves actually correct about right and wrong.